UAE & DIFC Litigation

 "Serle Court stands out as the leading London set for DIFC litigation.
 It offers one of the largest and most recognised teams dedicated to this field, with members regularly instructed on high-stakes commercial and financial services disputes involving novel points of law.
 Its senior barristers also possess considerable experience obtaining freezing orders in the DIFC Courts.
 In addition to litigation, members are often engaged to assist with arbitrations conducted under DIFC-LCIA rules."

 Our barristers are frequent visitors to the Middle East.
 Leading Silk, Rupert Reed KC, is co-editor of the DIFC Courts Practice, the leading practitioners' text on DIFC law and the Rules of the DIFC Courts.
-James Weale, Gregor Hogan, Dan McCourt Fritz, and Jonathan McDonagh have also contributed to the text.
+James Weale, Gregor Hogan, Dan McCourt Fritz KC, and Jonathan McDonagh have also contributed to the text.
 As well as understanding the procedural rules, our barristers therefore also understand the culture, the market and some even the language.

 Zoe O'Sullivan KC appears frequently in the DIFC Court of First Instance and Court of Appeal and has given expert evidence of DIFC law.
 She is recommended for Dispute Resolution (the English Bar-UAE) by Chambers Global which describes her as "both phenomenally bright and tenacious in court."
 "A very good lawyer, who analyses the facts and the law very carefully and impressively.
 She can pick up messy cases and turn them round well."